 If the 'Remove due dates when pausing a project?' setting is set, then all open tasks and checklists with a >date will have that date removed.

 This prompts for a short description of latest progress (as short text string) and current % complete (number).
-This is inserted into the metadata area of the current project note as:
+This is inserted into the metadata area of the current project note (under the Progress Heading if that setting is set) as:

 Another approach comes from user George C: